Joe Hisaishi

 Mamoru Fujisawa (藤澤 守, Fujisawa Mamoru), known professionally as Joe Hisaishi (久石 譲, Hisaishi Jō), is a Japanese composer, musical director, conductor and pianist, known for over 100 film scores and solo albums dating back to 1981.
 Hisaishi's music has been known to explore and incorporate different genres, including minimalist, experimental electronic, Western classical, and Japanese classical.
 He has also worked as a music engraver and arranger.

 He has been associated with director and animator Hayao Miyazaki since 1984, having written scores for all but one of Miyazaki's films.
 He is also recognized for his music for filmmaker 'Beat' Takeshi Kitano, including A Scene at the Sea (1991), Sonatine (1993), Kids Return (1996), Hana-bi (1997), Kikujiro (1999), Brother (2000), and Dolls (2002), and for the video game series Ni no Kuni.
+He composed the score for the Oscar-winning film Departures (2008).
 He was a student of anime composer Takeo Watanabe.

 Life and career

 Early life

 Hisaishi was born in Nakano, Nagano, Japan, as Mamoru Fujisawa (藤澤 守, Fujisawa Mamoru).
 He started learning the violin at the age of four using the Suzuki method, and began watching hundreds of movies each year with his father.
-He attended the Kunitachi College of Music in 1969, where he majored in music composition, and collaborated with minimalist artists as a music engraver.
+He attended the Kunitachi College of Music in 1969, where he majored in music composition.

 In 1974, Hisaishi wrote music for the anime series Gyatoruzu, and composed some of his other early works, under his given name.
 He also composed for Sasuga no Sarutobi (Academy of Ninja) and Futari Daka (A Full Throttle).

 In the 1970s, Hisaishi's compositions were influenced by Japanese popular music, electronic music and New Age music, and by the Japanese electronic band Yellow Magic Orchestra.
 He developed his music from minimalist ideas and expanded toward orchestral work.
 Around 1975, he presented his first public performance.
 His first album, MKWAJU, was released in 1981; his second, the electropop-minimalist Information, was released a year later.
 His first major anime scores were for Hajime Ningen Gyatoruz (1974) and Robokko Beeton (1976).

 As he became better known, Hisaishi formulated an alias inspired by American musician and composer Quincy Jones: the same kanji in "Hisaishi" can also be pronounced "Kuishi," which is close to the way "Quincy" is transliterated into Japanese as "Kuinshī"; and "Joe" came from "Jones".